 You work too hard to make the best art you can to have to rely on unreliable third parties to get it to market for you.
 Before the internet, e-commerce and social media changed things, you had limited options for selling your work.
 That's not the case now.
 You can put you in charge and change the course of your career in the process.

 When you know what to do and where to look you can find your best prospects, often by name.
-It takes some effort, but so does any form of marketing.
 By focusing on finding your top potential buyers and patrons and connecting to them, you cut out the distractions, noise and expense of selling to strangers.

 It much easier, more efficient and far less expensive to connect and market your art to people who know you.
 Collectors who buy multiple pieces and refer you to others will fuel your career success!

 Take this course to learn how to find your ideal buyers and make profitable connections with them.
 You'll also learn the best ways to stay in touch with them.
 Get started today!
-You will be glad you did.
+It's a decision you will be glad you made over and over again.

 Your career is a journey, not a race.
 It takes time to absorb new information and learn how to use it.
 You will receive a new lesson every seven days.
 Trying to go faster than that is detrimental to your learning and application of the the training.